-1. Introduction
+1. INTRODUCTION

+1.1.
+Background

-1.1 BACKGROUND.
-The role of synchronism in distributed computing has recently received considerable attention [1, 4, 10].
+The role of synchronism in distributed computing has recently received considerable attention [FLP, DDS, ADG].
 One method of comparing two models with differing amounts or types of synchronism is to examine a specific problem in both models.
 Because of its fundamental role in distributed computing, the problem chosen is often that of reaching agreement.
-(See [8] for a survey; see also [6], [11], [12], and [18] for example.)
-One version of this problem considers a collection of N processors, p_1, \ldots, p_N , which communicate by sending messages to one another.
+(See [F] for a survey; see also [GLPT, Sc, G, DLPSW] for example.)
+One version of this problem considers a collection of N processors, p_1 , ..., p_N , which communicate by sending messages to one another.
 Initially each processor p_i has a value v_i drawn from some domain V of values, and the correct processors must all decide on the same value; moreover, if the initial values are all the same, say v, then v must be the common decision.
-In addition, the consensus protocol should operate correctly if some of the processors are faulty, for example, if they crash (fail-stop faults), fail to send or receive messages when they should (omission faults), or send erroneous messages (Byzantine faults).
+In addition, the consensus protocol should operate correctly if some of the processors are faulty, e.g., crash (fail-stop faults), fail to send or receive messages when they should (omission faults), or send erroneous messages (Byzantine faults).

 Fix a particular type of fault.
-Given assumptions about the synchronism of the message system and the processors, one can characterize the model by its resiliency, the maximum number of faults that can be tolerated in any protocol in the given model.
-For example, it might be assumed that there is a fixed upper bound Δ on the time for messages to be delivered (communication is synchronous) and a fixed upper bound Φ on the rate at which one processor's clock can run faster than another's (processors are synchronous), and that these bounds are known a priori and can be "built into" the protocol.
-In this case N-resilient consensus protocols exist for Byzantine failures with authentication [3, 15] and, therefore, also for fail-stop and omission failures; in other words, any number of faults can be tolerated.
-For Byzantine faults without authentication, t-resilient consensus is possible iff $N \ge 3t + 1$ [14, 15].
+Given assumptions about the synchonism of the message system and of the processors, one can characterize the model by its resiliency, the maximum number of faults which can be tolerated in any protocol in the given model.
+For example, it might be assumed that there is a fixed upper bound Δ on the time for messages to be delivered (communication is synchronous), and a fixed upper bound Φ on the rate at which one processor's clock can run faster than another's (processors are synchronous), and that these bounds are known a priori and can be "built into" the protocol.
+In this case, N-resilient consensus protocols exist for Byzantine failures with authentication [LSP, DS] and, therefore, also for fail-stop and omission failures; in other words, any number of faults can be tolerated.
+For Byzantine faults without authentication, tresilient consensus is possible iff $N \ge 3t+1$ [LSP, L1].

 Recent work has shown that the existence of both bounds Δ and Φ is necessary to achieve any resiliency, even under the weakest type of faults.
-Dolev et al. [4], building on earlier work of Fischer et al. [10], prove that if either a fixed upper bound Δ on message delivery time does not exist (communication is asynchronous) or a fixed upper bound Φ on relative processor speeds does not exist (processors are asynchronous), then there is no consensus protocol resilient to even one failstop fault.
+Dolev, Dwork and Stockmeyer [DDS], building on earlier work of Fischer, Lynch and Paterson [FLP], prove that either if a fixed upper bound Δ on message delivery time does not exist (communication is asynchronous) or if a fixed upper bound Φ on relative processor speeds does not exist (processors are asynchronous), then there is no consensus protocol resilient to even one fail-stop fault.

-In this paper we define and study practically motivated models that lie between the completely synchronous and completely asynchronous cases.
+In this paper, we define and study practically motivated models which lie between the completely synchronous and the completely asynchronous cases.